Canada · 2026

-Canada GST/ HST Calculator
+Canada GST Calculator

 Calculate Canada GST (5%) and HST (13%–15%) instantly.
 Easily add or remove sales tax from any CAD amount with our high-precision tool.